shenwei356/LexicMap/docs/content/tutorials/search.md

     1. Prefix matching
         1. **Setting the search range**: Since the seeded k-mers are stored in lexicographic order, the k-mer matching turns into a range query.
         For example, for a query `CATGCT` requiring matching at least 4-bp prefix is equal to extract k-mers ranging from `CATGAA`, `CATGAC`, `CATGAG`, ...,  to `CATGTT`.
-        2. **Finding the nearest smaller k-mer**: The index file of each seed data file stores a list (default 512) of k-mers and offsets in the data file, and the index is loaded in RAM.
+        2. **Retrieving search start point**: The index file of each seed data file stores some k-mers' offsets in the data file, and the index is loaded in RAM.
-        The nearest k-mer smaller than the range start k-mer (`CATGAA`) is found by binary search, i.e., `CATCAC` (blue text in the figure), and the offset is returned as the start position in traversing the seed data file.
         3. **Retrieving seed data**: Seed k-mers are read from the file and checked one by one, and k-mers in the search range are returned, along with the k-mer information (genome batch, genome number, location, and strand).
     1. Suffix matching
         1. Reversing the query k-mer and performing prefix matching, returning seeds of reversed k-mers (see indexing algorithm).